telerik/blazor-docs/components/upload/events.md

 public async Task<IActionResult> Save(IEnumerable<IFormFile> files)
 {
     // ...
-    // The exact implementation depends on the business requirements.
+    // The exact implementation can vary.

     // default status code 200, no custom success message return new OkResult();

+    // OR

+    // default statuc code 200 and custom success message return new OkObjectResult("success message here");

     // OR